jzombie/rich-cms/README.md

 # Rich-CMS

-A very simple, markdown-file driven CMS, written in Python.
+A hacky, prototype, markdown-driven CMS, written in Python.

+More to come...